-After 1st Vols practice, Pruitt sizing up squad
+After first Vols practice, Pruitt sizing up squad

 Pruitt, the former Alabama defensive coordinator, is taking over a program that went 4-8 last season while setting a school record for losses and failing to win a single Southeastern Conference game.

 The roster suffered some offseason losses when running back John Kelly, defensive tackle Kahlil McKenzie and defensive back Rashaan Gaulden opted to bypass their senior seasons to enter the NFL draft.
-Kelly was the Vols' leading rusher and Gaulden arguably was their top defender.
+Kelly was the Vols' leading rusher, and Gaulden arguably was their top defender.

 Tennessee announced one more departure Tuesday, as Pruitt said reserve defensive lineman Quay Picou had left the team.
 That leaves Tennessee with much work to do before the April 21 spring game.

 "I told the kids this," Pruitt said.
 "You get 15 practices.
 Today was our first day, and we're never going to get it back.
 I hope everybody out there who's on the field took advantage of their opportunities."